sdcode001/Project-Karo-App-Trello-clone-/README.md

 “things to do” to “aww yeah we did it!”

 ## LISTS
 The different stages of a task.
 Start as simple as To Do, Doing, or Done—or build a workflow custom fit to your team’s needs.
-There’s no wrong way to Trello.
+There’s no wrong way to Project Karo.

 ## CARDS
 Cards represent tasks and can hold all the information you need to get the job done.
 As you make progress, move cards across lists to show their status.